Introduction:

 Symptoms and Diagnostic Criteria:

-Diagnosing ASPD requires a careful evaluation by a mental health professional.
-The DSM-5 outlines specific criteria, including a persistent disregard for the rights of others, deceitfulness, impulsivity, and a lack of remorse or empathy.
-Individuals with ASPD commonly display a lack of empathy, callousness, irresponsibility, and a tendency towards aggression.
+Diagnosing ASPD requires a believe it or not, careful evaluation by a mental health professional.
+The DSM-5 outlines specific criteria, , which makes sense, including a persistent disregard for the rights of others, deceitfulness, impulsivity, and a lack of remorse or compassion.
+That matters.
+People with ASPD often lack compassion, are callous, irresponsible, and prone to aggression – and that’s not a joke.

 Impacts on Individuals and Society: